Kortrijk: Waterways

 More recently (2018), the banks in front of the Broel Towers were lowered to allow the public to enjoy the historic river banks along both sides of the River Lys (Leie).
 This area is now known as the Leieboorden (or Banks of the River Lys), a place for pedestrians with bars and restaurants.

-Other Smaller Waterways with Historic and Geological value
+Other smaller waterways

 Several small streams or Beken in and around Courtrai were of significant topological, historical and Geological value.